beyondthecode-bc/Meridian/README.md

 ---

 > [!NOTE]
 > **This repository is the Meridian community hub** — translations, issue tracking, and releases.
-Meridian is a paid, closed-source macOS app; the source code is not published here.
-Get Meridian at **[beyondthecode.app](https://beyondthecode.app)**.
+Meridian is a closed-source macOS app; the source code is not published here. **[Download Meridian from Releases](https://github.com/beyondthecode-bc/Meridian/releases/latest)** (free) — a one-time license key from [Gumroad](https://store.beyondthecode.app/l/meridian-macos) unlocks it on up to 3 Macs.

 ## Screenshots